EOSIO/spec-repo/eep-draft_contract_fwd_auth.md

 matches the value returned by `get_sender` and `y` is in `hash_idents`.
 This check replaces `require_auth` and `has_auth`.

-Since this system replaces the native authentication system, the contract shouldn't use `require_auth` and `has_auth` when processing `eosio.act`.
+The contract shouldn't use `require_auth` and `has_auth` when processing `eosio.action`; these would abort the transaction.
 The receiving contract must pay for any RAM it uses.

 ### Protocol (sender)

-The sender should send an inline action `eosio.act` with:
+The sender should send an inline action `eosio.action` with:
 * The appropriate `action` and `payload`
 * `hash_idents` attesting to the authenticated account(s)